 Я ношу конроуз на протяжении многих лет и впервые начал их делать в 2000-м, вдохновившись личностью Аллена Айверсона. Ниже приведен отрывок из моей будущей книги под названием «Книга Опыта» относительно кос.

 “I remember me watch a Chicago Bulls game back in 97 and during a time out they showed highlights video from the whole league and there was a short moment of Allen Iverson dunking.
 He had his straight rows.
 And it was hard to see it clearly for the quality was poor and I had never seen such a hairdo before neither was I familiar with Iverson himself, so I thought, “what?
 A girl in the NBA dunking it??”
 I knew something was wrong with my thoughts for they couldn’t be true but I was like what the heck is on his head?
 I wondered What that was not How it was done.
-I obviously was thinking in the box of an average Russian for I grew up and raised among other types of men.
+I obviously was thinking in the box of an average Russian for I grew up and was raised among other types of men.
 Things were going to change.

 Back in ’97 I listened to some rap but I wasn’t good at genres at all.
 I just listened to the music I liked.
 I listened to everything from pop to rap to chanson (that’s what they call music on criminal subjects basically but that’s not the exact definition of the genre).
 Basically that’s one of the reasons my own songs might sound totally different from each one.
 However getting back to Iverson.
 I hated the dude after having read his words in one newspaper that he wanted to overshadow MJ.
 Jordan has always been untouchable for me.
 But yet I had to get to know Allen.
 Since my life had started changing not in the desired direction I had to discover new people, a new role model who would strengthen my spirit, uplift me and who I’d be able to relate to.
 Jordan was the greatest but hardly he had to go through street issues.

 That was the time when I started to come up with my role models of that time.
 Growing up in a good family before the parents’ divorce, my role models were Schwarzenegger, Van Damme and other action heroes, thanks to our dad who would bring all new movies on bootlegged VHS.
 I remember playing with my brother, pretending we were Arnold and Jean Claude respectively.
 In basketball my hero and role model, my icon was, of course, Michael Jordan.
-I learnt everything from him – moves, shots, attitude to the game etc. Especially I took that fade away jumper from him.
+I learned everything from him – moves, shots, attitude to the game etc. Especially I took that fade away jumper from him.
 That was my main weapon on the court.
 Being lack of height I had to steer clear of being blocked so the fade away jumper was awesome.
 Big guys always shrugged their shoulders wondering how I managed to make another basket over their blocking arms all over me.

 It was hell of a fun, sort of happy childhood.
 But after the divorce things changed.
 I had to face totally different, cruel, indifferent, cold and violent life.
 Something that I had never experienced before and something I wasn’t ready for.
 And I had to adjust to it pretty fast.
 Instead of Schwarzenegger and Michael Jordan my heroes turned out to be the likes of Allen Iverson, Tupac, Yukmouth, Outlawz – those kind of guys that were close to that street life.
 I needed to strengthen myself.